Kavlings/Kavlings/README.md

 First Class Computer Science graduate from Lancaster University, with a completed CIMA professional accounting qualification.
 I build things that sit at the intersection of software and finance — which is where most of the interesting problems are.

 Prior domain experience in conveyancing (Muve) gives me genuine context for PropTech and LegalTech products.
-Currently relocating to London and open to **junior software developer** and **technical analyst** roles.
+Currently relocating to London and open to **junior software developer**, **AI solutions sngineering** and **data engineering**roles.

 ---